kevinz/resume/resume.md

     -   Used Vim and Emacs for over 6 years.
     -   Scripting language like python,perl and lua.
     -   Familiar with version control systems like Git, Subversion.
-    -   Quick learner, like reading source code, make it fast and in depth.
+    -   Quick learner, used to dive into source code, make understanding faster and in depth.
 *   **Others**
     -   Use markdown and octopress for blogging.
     -   Effective GTD with Emacs org-mode.